victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

     std::string to_string() &&       { return std::move(m_s); }
 };
 {{< /highlight >}}

+The `std::forward` here forwards the `object` to its `object.to_string()` member function, and corersponding `NonCopyable::to_string` methods feature the overloading on `*this` value category.
+This way we can allow an rvalue-overload of `NonCopyable::to_string` to steal the content of temporary avoiding unnecessary copying.

 ### Overloading member functions on reference qualifiers

-`NonCopyable::to_string()` functions have a ref-quilifier that allows compiler to choose a specific overloading based on refevence type of `this`.
+A ref-quilified member function allows compiler to choose a specific overloading based on refevence type of `*this`.
 A simple example from the corresponding chapter of the [cppreference](https://en.cppreference.com/w/cpp/language/member_functions):
 {{< highlight cpp>}}#include <iostream>

 struct S